If there is any inconsistency between the Privacy Laws and this Policy, the Privacy Laws will prevail to the extent of the inconsistency.

 Please note that you may also make a complaint to the Office of the Australian Information Commissioner (OAIC) about the handling of your personal information.
 Information on making a privacy complaint can be found on the OAIC website at http://www.oaic.gov.au/individuals/how-do-i-make-a-privacy-complaint.

 We reserve the right to vary this Policy from time to time without further notice to you.
-Any variations made will be updated on the Site.
+Any variations made will be updated on the App or the Site.
 We will not reduce your rights under this Policy without using our best endeavours to first provide you with notice.
 It is your responsibility to check our Policy every now and again to ensure that you are aware of any changes made to it.

 For any further information about this Policy please contact us at email@example.com.